HMS Prince of Wales (R09)

 The completed Prince of Wales began sea trials in September 2019 and first arrived at her new home base of HMNB Portsmouth in November 2019.
 The ship was formally commissioned into the Royal Navy at a ceremony in Portsmouth on 10 December 2019.
 The ship's commissioning date marked the 78th anniversary of the sinking of her predecessor, a World War II era battleship which was lost in action along with HMS Repulse in 1941.
 She is the eighth Royal Navy ship to have the name HMS Prince of Wales.
 Construction of the ship began in 2011 at Rosyth Dockyard and ended with launch on 21 December 2017.
 She was handed over to the Royal Navy in 2019.
-In May 2020, Prince of Wales experienced flooding which the Royal Navy described as "minor".
-This was followed by more significant flooding in October 2020 which caused damage to her electrical cabling.
-Prince of Wales departed Portsmouth Naval Base on sea trials on 30 April 2021.
-In October 2021, the Royal Navy declared the ship as fully operational.

-When on operations, Prince of Wales will form a central part of a UK Carrier Strike Group, comprising escorts and support ships, with the aim to facilitate carrier-enabled power projection.
+When on operations, Prince of Wales has formed a central part of a UK Carrier Strike Group, comprising escorts and support ships, with the aim to facilitate carrier-enabled power projection.